DrewNF/Write-Thesis-in-Latex/README.md

   - Imported its files to the bibliography;
   - Writings chapters useful as Dedications and Acknowledgments.
   - Imported individual chapters chapters in the folder;
-  - Print lists of useful content;
+  - Print lists of useful content.

   In detail, here we import the **settings**: